aimhigherweb/iec_website/content/what-we-do/keratoconus.md

 <div class="employee-heading">
 <p>Keratoconus is an eye disease that can cause distorted, blurry vision that often requires more <a href="/what-we-do/contact-lenses">complex contact lens solutions</a>.
 This condition involves progressive thinning of the cornea (the front surface of the eye), causing the surface to protrude forward in a cone shape, giving the disease its name ("<i>keras</i>" meaning cornea, and "<i>konos</i>" meaning cone).
 With increased severity, the amount of protrusion and irregularity of the cornea increases.<sup>1</sup>

 <p>Keratoconus management is often reliant on early detection.<sup>2</sup> At our Adelaide and Woodville practices, our optometrists have an interest in keratoconus, and one of our optometrists, Lachlan Hoy, has written the chapter on keratoconus in the globally distributed <i>Contact Lenses</i> textbook to be published in 2019.
-If you are interested in making an <a href="/what-we-do/eye-exam">appointment</a>, please [contact us](https://innovativeeyecare.com.au/contact/) for more information.
+If you are interested in making an <a href="/what-we-do/eye-exam">appointment</a>, please <a href="/what-we-do/keratoconus/">contact us</a> for more information.

 </div>